Jackie-Han-Jiachang/Spot-Ranking/README.md

 - Users can type in their new attractions with name and location.
 (5/22/2025)
 - The new attraction can be displayed underneath.
 (5/22/2025)
 - Add remove attraction to the website.
 After adding it to the website, the user can add or remove the attractions.
 (5/23/2025)
+- A new `addReveiw.html` is added to the frontend.
+User can type in new review for each attraction.
+However, they still cannot see what comments have been posted.
+(5/24/2025)
+- JavaSript can send the review to the backend.
+(5/24/2025)

 ### Backend

 - Basic controller is setup.
 JavaScript works well.
 (5/22/2025)
 - Dao is set up with hard coded SQL, but it can access to database and do some basic operations.
 (5/22/2025)
 - Dao is upsdated with `deleteAttraction(String id)` method to help fulfill the remove method.
 (5/23/2025)
+- Dao can insert a new review to the database.
+Two tables are stored in the database `Review` and `Attraction`.
+(5/24/2025)
+- A new model `Review` is intiated.
+(5/24/2025)